cjbatin/Quick-Nimble-iOS/README.md

 # Weather Forecast

-An example project that accompanies my tutorial on using MVVM in iOS.
-Tutorial: https://blog.pusher.com/mvvm-ios
+An example project that accompanies my tutorial on using Quick & Nimble in iOS testing.
+Tutorial: http://blog.pusher.com/quick-nimble-testing-ios/

 ## Getting Started